TomasTomecek/the-real-blog/content/post/producing-up-to-date-images.md

   * This cargo project can be built.

 And that's pretty much it.
-With such simple pipeline you get Docker images which are:
+With such a simple pipeline you get Docker images which are:

  * up to date
  * functional